 As proponents of cryptocurrency and blockchain technology, you are likely already well aware that privacy is of fundamental importance to our lives.
-With the recent introduction of the Assistance and Access Bill in Australia, a law which requires tech companies based in, or operating within, Australia to provide law enforcement and other government agencies access to all encrypted communications, we thought it would be interesting to dedicate some time to talk about privacy and why it matters.
+With the recent introduction of the Assistance and Access Bill in Australia, a law which requires tech companies based in, or operating within, Australia to provide law enforcement and other government agencies access to all encrypted communications upon request.

 1. Privacy Is Not Just About You